Duane Morris LLP

 Data privacy

 Regarding confidential employee information, Illinois was the first state to regulate artificial intelligence and biometric privacy commonly used in the application process and during employment.
 The Artificial Intelligence Video Interview (AIVI) Act requires all employers who use artificial intelligence in the hiring process to follow specific criteria.
-Among the restrictions include advanced notice to, and consent of, the applicant to the use of artificial intelligence; limiting the disclosure of any application recordings; and timely destroying collected data.
-Similarly, the Biometric Information Privacy Act (BIPA) governs an employer’s use of an individual’s biometric information (fingerprints, retinal or facial scans, etc.), which employers use with increasing frequency for various security related reasons.
+Among the restrictions include advanced notice to, and consent of, the applicant to the use of artificial intelligence; limiting the disclosure of any application recordings; and timely destruction of collected data.
+Similarly, the Biometric Information Privacy Act (BIPA) governs an employer’s use of an individual’s biometric information (fingerprints, retinal or facial scans etc.), which employers use with increasing frequency for various security related reasons.
 Under BIPA, employers must: adopt a public written policy governing the collection, retention, and destruction of biometric data; provide notice to employees of the purpose and duration of time that the data will be used; and obtain employee release and consent to use such data for the designated purpose.
 Employers’ failure to comply with these requirements have been the subject of hundreds of class action lawsuits in recent years.
-Under the Personal Information Protection Act, data collectors (defined in a way that includes most employers) also must maintain reasonable security measures to protect employee personal data records from unauthorized access, acquisition, destruction, use, modification, or disclosure.
+Under the Personal Information Protection Act, data collectors (defined in a way that includes most employers) also must maintain reasonable security measures to protect employee personal data records from unauthorised access, acquisition, destruction, use, modification, or disclosure.
 Employee personal data protected under PIPA includes social security, driver’s license and other financial account number, and health insurance and medical information when connected to the employee’s name.

 Legal Requirements As To The Form Of Agreement

-Illinois is an “at-will” employment State, meaning that unless otherwise expressly agreed by the parties, both the employer and the employee retain the mutual right to terminate the employment relationship at will, for any reason, with or with cause and with or without warning or notice.
+Illinois is an “at-will” employment state, meaning that unless otherwise expressly agreed by the parties, both the employer and the employee retain the mutual right to terminate the employment relationship at will, for any reason, with or with cause and with or without warning or notice.
 If the employer and employee choose to enter into a contractual employment agreement, there are no legal requirements under Illinois law as to the form of the agreement.

 Mandatory Requirements